Kluane Dress & Top

 Suggested Fabric: Light-medium weight wovens, such as quilting cotton, poplin, seersucker, eyelet, rayon, voile

 Pattern includes instructions for a two methods of bodice construction, shirring or elastic casings.
 In both cases, the bodice side seams are enclosed.
 For those who want to know more about shirring and bias tape, links are provided in the pattern to the Shirring: Testing & Tension and the Homemade Bias Tape blog posts.

 ~ Sizes 2, 3, 4, 5, 6, 7, 8, 10, 12.

 ~ Clear and efficiently nested pattern pieces, color coded by size.
 All colors also print clearly in black ink.
 No layers (individual size printing) on print-at-home or Large Format; Layers ARE included on Projector Files.

-~ All measurements throughout the pattern presented in both metric and imperial
+~ All measurements in both metric and imperial

-~ Sizing guide including body measurements and finished sleeve and pant length measurements to help obtain the proper fit for the child.
+~ Body measurements Sizing Guide to help obtain the proper fit for the child.